-- Acting as a liaison and raising awareness of the ICAT with their agency and community. - Being committed to the philosophy that IPV is a crime and deserves a criminal response, and that intimate partner homicides are preventable. - Identify trends, risk factors, and patterns from the cases reviewed to make effective recommendations for future intervention and prevention strategies.
+- Acting as a liaison and raising awareness of the ICAT with their agency and community. - Being committed to the philosophy that IPV is a serious and complex crime that requires a coordinated response, and that intimate partner violence is preventable. - Identifying trends, risk factors, and patterns from the cases reviewed to make effective recommendations for future intervention and prevention strategies.